decadent/backpack-coordinator/README.md

 #### Adding capacity

-Coordinator nodes will automatically update their configuration (replicators too), so we may add more backpack nodes on the fly.
-Let's make 3 shards of 2 nodes each.
+Coordinator nodes will automatically update their configuration (just as replicators do), so we may add more Backpack nodes on the fly.
+Let's make three shards, two nodes each.

-We need to register servers first:
+We need to register the servers first.

+The general syntax is: `backpack-coordinator-add-server <zk_servers> </zk/root> <id> <url>`.

 ```
 $ /opt/backpack-coordinator/bin/backpack-coordinator-add-server one.local:2181 /backpack 1 http://one:10001